All levels of ability

 Art Clay Silver 25 g and PMC Sterling 925 25g (we will mix to make our own 960, which s 50/50 of each clay), texture sheets, Wood or cork clay, Elmer® Gel glue, 3M polishing papers, Eve® Rubber polishing wheels and knife edge for Silver, blue (medium), pink (fine) for rotary tool, 3M Radial Bristle Brushes 400 grit to fine, A block of polymer clay to make "props" for dimensional forms, Basic Tool Kit, Kiln.

 Lessons are in a PDF format are for students who need no teacher guidance with the lesson.
-You do, however, have an option to purchase a 1 hr. question and answer session by appt.
+You do, however, have an option to purchase a 1 hour question and answer session by appointment.

 To purchase a private session in addition to the self guided lesson, select the "A Private Session with Holly Gage." separately.
 You can select how many sessions you would like.
 Sessions are live on the Go to Meeting platform.
 This option is for seeking answers to questions and have an interest in seeing Holly Gage perform select demonstrations.